 the project folder/Dataset.

-- List Patient Conditions.xml: This decision table lists down the condition that the patient has and at the end creates the text message to be sent to the doctor.
+- List Patient Conditions.xml: This decision table lists down the patient’s conditions and ultimately creates the text message to be sent to the doctor.

 DoctorsMessage = Create doctors message

-- BoxedExpressions.xml: It contains the expressions and values that can be reused across the project.
+- BoxedExpressions.xml: Contains the expressions and values that can be reused across the project.
 For example, the formula

 Create doctors messagewhich we used in the above decision table is defined here.